ABOUT the ADDA

 Our mission is to lead, assist, and support activities that enhance the quality of life

 The ADDA works closely with the City of Ashtabula, The Ashtabula Area Chamber of Commerce, area schools and other civic organizations who are dedicated to the revitalization and growth of the city of Ashtabula and surrounding regions.

 Our calendar has an ever-growing list of retail and community activities for all ages, and during all seasons.

-The ADDA is a seventy plus-member strong organization formed in 2004 to combine the efforts of business owners and concerned citizens to facilitate the growth and revitalization of Ashtabula’s downtown.
+The ADDA is a 501(c)3 Charitable Organization formed in 2004 to combine the efforts of business owners and concerned citizens to facilitate the growth and revitalization of Ashtabula’s downtown.